zishugshan/markdown_github/README.md

 ## markdown_github

-> Markdown is used in github to make your comments readable and beautiful.
+> Markdown is used in github to make your comments readable and beautiful.\n
 > It makes your comments outstanding.